For daily wit & wisdom, sign up for the Almanac newsletter.

 As the Black Moon is a new Moon, there are some special practices and folklore associated with this time of the lunar cycle.

-• There is also folklore about the new Moon and good luck.
-Some folks considered this to be a special time when any activities are more powerful and effective, and other believes this is a time when activities should not be conducted!
+There is also folklore about the new Moon and good luck.
+Some folks considered this to be a special time when any activities are more powerful and effective, while others believe this is a time when activities should not be conducted!

 Bob Berman, astronomer editor for The Old Farmer’s Almanac, covers everything under the Sun (and Moon)!
 Bob is the world’s most widely read astronomer and has written ten popular books.
 Read More from Bob Berman